Pepper Sprayed Eyes? Learn Relief & Recovery Tips

 Disclaimer

-This article is for informational purposes only and not medical advice.
+This article is about can you go blind from pepper spray and for informational purposes only and not medical advice.
 If you experience persistent vision problems, severe pain or injury after pepper spray exposure, seek qualified medical attention immediately.

 FAQs